-1Recommended windrow dimensions allow equipment to aerate the soil in one pass through the windrow.

-2Windrow spacing recommendations are to allow for a piece of aeration equipment to pass between windrows.
-Windrow spacing requirements should be adjusted based on the size of the equipment available.

-As part of sizing the HCSTF, the estimated area required for the surface water management pond should be approximated based on the catchment area (footprint) of the HCSTF.
-As run-on of water is to be controlled via the HCSTF berms (i.e. no surface water should enter the facility from run-off of the surrounding environment), the amount of precipitation collected within the catchment area will be the estimated volume of water to be collected and managed within the surface water management pond.
+As part of sizing the HCSTF, the estimated area required for the surface water management system should be approximated based on the catchment area (footprint) of the HCSTF.
+As run-on of water is to be controlled via the HCSTF berms (i.e. no surface water should enter the facility from run-off of the surrounding environment), the amount of precipitation collected within the catchment area will be the estimated volume of water to be collected and managed within the surface water management system.
 The following requirements should be used when estimating surface water management volumes:

-Table 4.1:
+Table 4.1: Recommendations for Inputs and Design – Water Management Systems